ProgrammerAL/Presentations-2024/beer-city-code/open-telemetry/presentation.md

 - Example Scenario:
   - UI calls `Service A` which calls `Service B` which calls `Service C`
 	- An exception occurs in `Service B` because of response from `Service C`
-	- How do you debug that?

----

-# What is Observability?

-"Observability is about getting the right information at the right time into the hands of the people who have the ability and responsibility to do the right thing.
-Helping them make better technical and business decisions driven by real data, not guesses, or hunches, or shots in the dark.
-Time is the most precious resource you have — your own time, your engineering team’s time, your company’s time." - Charity Majors (@mipsytipsy) CTO of Honeycomb

----

-# Why Observability?

-- To diagnose productions issues
-- To query for business metrics

 ---